Anderson County Court Records

 Searching Criminal Records

 • Online — Use the Anderson County criminal case search portal to look up cases by defendant name.
-The online case docket also provides schedules for upcoming criminal hearings, including case numbers, parties, hearing types, and dates.
+The online case docket also shows upcoming criminal hearing schedules, including case numbers, parties, hearing types, and dates.

 • In person — Visit the District Clerk's Office to review criminal case files on a public terminal or request paper copies.